orechelsea/Lady-Pink-s-Todo-App2/README.md

 I used the W3 CSS Validator to check my CSS script by Direct Input.
 I found no errors!.

 # Manual Testing Results
-# HOME PAGE
+# Todo List Page
 Test Result

-Blog posts displayed as cards - Pass

-Filters (user and country) functionality - Pass

-Ability to click on a blog card - Pass

-Commenting functionality - Pass

-User must be logged in to comment/edit/delete - Pass
+User must be logged in to add new todo item - Pass

-User must be logged in to delete blog post - Pass
+User must be logged in to delete todo list - Pass

+Users are notified when they log in - Pass

 # FOOTER/NAV BAR